yactouat/pips_channel_personal-website_api/README.md

 ### deploying to the GCP automatically

-- you will need a service account key JSON file, you can create one in the GCP IAM and Admin section of the console
+- you may need several service account key JSON files, you can create them in the GCP IAM and Admin section of the console
-- next, you'll need to create 2 secrets in the Github repo settings:
+- to deploy the app' on Cloud Run, you'll need to create 2 secrets in the Github repo settings:
-  - `GCP_CLOUDRUN_CREDENTIALS` and the value being the content of the JSON file; if you're unsure what service account to use, check out the YAML definition of your Cloud Run service in the GCP console, it should be listed there
+  - `CLOUD_RUN_DEPLOYER_SA_KEY` and the value being the content of the JSON file; if you're unsure what service account to use, check out the YAML definition of your Cloud Run service in the GCP console, it should be listed there
-  - `GCP_CLOUDRUN_SERVICE_NAME` and the value being the name of your Cloud Run service
+  - `CLOUDRUN_SERVICE` and the value being the name of your Cloud Run service
-- you will also need specify sensitive and non-sensitive env vars for service name, region, port, etc., check out <https://docs.github.com/en/actions/learn-github-actions/contexts#vars-context> and the `./.github/workflows/cd.yml` file for more info
 - blog posts contents are retrieved from GCP Cloud Storage; in order for the API to be able to access the files, you'll need to =>
   - [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) so that your Cloud Run service can access the stored blog posts contents
-  - the Secret Manager secret name should be named `GCP_STORAGE_CREDENTIALS` and the value should be another (or the same) Cloud Run service account JSON key file
+  - the Secret Manager secret name should be named `BUCKET_VIEWER_SA_KEY` and the value should be another (or the same) Cloud Run service account JSON key file
   - you of course need to have a GCP bucket created and populated with your blog posts contents
   - you should also set =>
-    - a `GCP_BUCKET` GitHub repository secret for the name of the GCP Cloud Storage bucket where your blog posts contents are stored
+    - a `BLOG_POSTS_BUCKET` GitHub repository secret for the name of the GCP Cloud Storage BLOG_POSTS_BUCKET where your blog posts contents are stored
-    - a `GCP_STORAGE_CREDENTIALS_SECRET_PATH` GitHub repository secret for the path of the Secret Manager secret to be accessed within the Cloud Run service, for instance `/run/secrets/my_secret.json`
+    - a `BUCKET_VIEWER_SA_KEY_FILE_NAME` GitHub repository secret for the path of the Secret Manager secret to be accessed within the Cloud Run service, for instance `/run/secrets/my_secret.json`
     - ! the path of your secret should not be a relative one

 ## connecting to the Supabase Postgres instance (if you're using Supabase too)